AcademiaActivated/ScholarSight/README.md

 ## Description
-Scholar Sight is a Research Paper introspection system.
+Scholar Sight is the world's only Research Paper Introspection system.

 ## Benefits